YU-Zhejian/yuzj_linux_workshop/lab1/Readme.md

 - Understand shell variable and environment variable.
 - Understand different types of shell commands and how to tell one from another.
-- Understand where shell find its external commands.
+- Understand where a shell find its external commands.
 - Understand redirections.

 ## Preparation